andyatkinson/andyatkinson.github.io/_posts/2025-05-28-tip-track-quantity-of-queries-postgresql-ruby-rails.md

 ---
 layout: post
 permalink: /tip-track-sql-queries-quantity-ruby-rails-postgresql
-title: 'Tip: Reduce the SQL Queries for Ruby on Rails apps'
+title: 'Tip: Put your Rails app on a SQL Query diet'
+featured_image: /assets/images/image-diet.jpg
+featured_image_caption: "Vegetables and measuring tape symbolizing healthy eating and dieting, cutting calories or cutting SQL queries!"
+tags: [Ruby on Rails, PostgreSQL]
+date: 2025-05-29 17:30:00
 ---

 ## Introduction
-A big proportion of the time taken processing an HTTP request is often time spent on SQL queries.
-To minimize that, we want to avoid unnecessary or duplicate queries, and generally keep the quantity of queries as low as possible.
+Much of the time taken processing HTTP requests in web apps is processing SQL queries.
+To minimize that, we want to avoid unnecessary or duplicate queries, and generally perform as few queries as possible.

 Think of the work that needs to happen for *every* query.
 The database engine parses it, creates a query execution plan, executes it, and then sends the response to the client.